On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: The Wasserstein Space and the Related Subdifferential Calculus

-We say that $U$ is a \emph{viscosity solution} of \eqref{HJBId} if it is both a subsolution and a supersolution. \end{defn} \begin{rmk} In view of the computation done in \cite[Section ~2.3]{DS}, the constant $K$ is expected to blow up as the diffusion goes to zero.
+\end{defn} \begin{rmk} In view of the computation done in \cite[Section ~2.3, Eq, (2.23)]{DS}, the constant $K$ is expected to blow up as the diffusion goes to zero.
 We will take care of this fact in the proof of the vanishing viscosity limit. \end{rmk}